graphops/graphcast-poc/README.md

 # Gossip Client POC

+## 📯 Introduction
 This repo contains a POC for the Gossip Network client,  as well as a single Radio example - a POI cross-checker.

+The key requirement for an indexer to earn indexing rewards is to submit a valid Proof of Indexing promptly.
+The importance of valid POIs causes many indexers to alert each other on subgraph health in community discussions.
+To alleviate the indexer workload, this Radio can aggregate and exchange POI along with a list of indexer on-chain identities that can be used to trace reputations.
+With the pubsub pattern, the indexer can effectively automatically close an allocation when some trusted indexer(s) publishes a different POI or alert subgraph syncing failure.

+## 📝 Features
+- Showcases the Gossip Client with the help of a real-world example - a POI cross-checker
+- Serves as a full demo of the most critical pieces of the Gossip Client

-## 🏃 Quick start
+## 🏃 Quickstart
 📝 **As prerequisites to running the poi-crosschecker POC, make sure that**:
 1. You have a running **graph-node** instance with at least 1 fully synced subgraph.
 2. You've populated the environment variables in the `Dockerfile`.